Generic filters

 Intake Coordinator

-Tranise (she/her) serves as the Intake Coordinator for Outpatient Mental Health, Substance Use and Peer Recovery Services programs.
+Tranise (she/her) serves as the Intake Coordinator for Outpatient Mental Health, Substance Use, Group, and Peer Recovery Services programs.
 She joined The Up Center initially in 2019, first as an undergraduate intern and later in 2020 in her current position.
-Tranise has a BA in Sociology from Norfolk State University and is currently studying for her Masters in Criminal Justice.
-She appreciates the great opportunity to touch the lives of individuals within the community.
+Tranise has a BA in Sociology from Norfolk State University and recently completed her Masters in Criminal Justice.
+She appreciates the great opportunity to touch the lives of individuals within the community and connecting clients with services to help them live their best lives.

 Adrienne Smith, LPC